-One of your first tasks after arriving in the United States will be to find a place to live.
+One of your first tasks after arriving in the USA will be to find a place to live.
 This section provides you with a few tips to make your search a successful one.

 When you first arrive on campus you will need a place to live while you look for permanent accommodations.
 Many schools will provide temporary housing for international students who arrive before the semester begins.
 Ask the foreign student advisor or housing office for information about temporary housing.